-This article highlights and explains the 13 common business startup mistakes in 2021 and how to solve them.
+This article highlights and explains the 13 most common business startup mistakes in 2023 and how to solve them.

-The idea of business to a layman is having products and services for the consumption of the public.
+To a layman, the idea of business is having products and services for the consumption of the public.
 With the evolution of technology and the internet, business has become easier than ever before.
 You don’t necessarily need to own a physical office or shop before you can be termed a business person.
 This has in turn increased the rate of competition in business.

-Oftentimes, when you see the results of others in business and you’re compelled to think running a business is as easy as ABC.
-This ideology has pushed a lot of individuals to abandon their jobs to start a business without a prior knowledge of what business truly entails.
+Oftentimes, when you see the results of others in business, you’re compelled to think running a business is as easy as ABC.
+This ideology has pushed a lot of individuals to abandon their jobs to start a business without prior knowledge of what business truly entails.

 As a matter of fact, starting a business isn’t always as easy as many people think.
 There are numerous things to think about and decisions to make.
 Sometimes, the pressure can cause you to make bad decisions.

-Success in start-up businesses do not have a specific format but there are several common and dangerous mistakes many new business owners make that can negatively impact their businesses.
+Success in start-up businesses does not have a specific format, but there are several common and dangerous mistakes many new business owners make that can negatively impact their businesses.
 Unfortunately, many entrepreneurs cannot even identify these mistakes.
 In order to help start-ups identify these mistakes, this article idea came up.

 COMMON MISTAKES OF START-UP BUSINESSES

-Thus, here are some common mistakes of start-up businesses:
+Thus, here are some common mistakes made by start-up businesses:

 1. Skipping the Planning Phase

-A lot of times, people start a business without having to plan for it.
+A lot of times, people start businesses without having to plan for them.
 It could be that the results they see others achieve in similar businesses caught their attention, making them swing into action without having any plan whatsoever.
 This has ruined a lot of businesses.

-Planning may be tedious and tasking.
-It includes having a business idea, making in-depth research on the business idea, finding out the market potential, etc.
+Planning may be tedious and time-consuming.
+It includes having a business idea, doing in-depth research on the business idea, finding out the market potential, etc.

-As a startup, you should map out a business plan regardless of how little.
+As a startup, you should map out a business plan, regardless of how small.
 This should include how much it costs to run the business and more.

 2. Not Setting Smart Goals

-Setting SMART goals help you to identify what you want to do, specific steps that you will take to achieve them and lots more.
+Setting SMART goals helps you identify what you want to do, the specific steps that you will take to achieve them, and lots more.

-Surprisingly, many startups don’t have a set goal; while for others who probably have, the goals are not near being SMART, hence, the business is operated in no particular direction.
+Surprisingly, many startups don’t have a set goal, while for others who probably do, the goals are not smart; hence, the business is operated in no particular direction.

 3. Not Understanding Your Market and Target Audience

-Having enough capital to start up the business is awesome but it is not enough to dabble into any form of business without having an available market.
+Having enough capital to start a business is awesome, but it is not enough to dabble in any form of business without having an available market.

 A common startup mistake a lot of people make is not taking the time to understand the market and their ideal customers.

-For instance, Miss A is into the importation business and from all indications the business is thriving.
-Because of this, you decided to invest into the importation business without carrying out a market survey and identifying your target audience first.
+For instance, Miss A is in the importation business, and from all indications, the business is thriving.
+Because of this, you decided to invest in the importation business without carrying out a market survey or identifying your target audience first.

 It is important to understand that building a great product often doesn’t translate into a successful business.
 Creating a marketing budget and trying every business that seems profitable yields nothing without you identifying your target audience and knowing where to find them.

-Show me a business that collapsed in less than six months of launching out and I will show you a business owner who made this costly mistake.
+Show me a business that collapsed in less than six months of launching, and I will show you a business owner who made this costly mistake.

 4. Avoiding New Technology

-Gone are the days people rely on owning a shop offline before they could call themselves entrepreneurs.
-In recent times technology has made it very easy for businesses; people no longer need to own a physical shop or company before they can run a business.
+Gone are the days when people relied on owning a shop offline before they could call themselves entrepreneurs.
+In recent times, technology has made it very easy for businesses; people no longer need to own a physical shop or company before they can run a business.

 The Internet is the new gold.
 As technology advances, lots of startup businesses evolve online.
 Many business owners have embraced this beautiful opportunity.
-As small business owners, technology can provide opportunities worldwide.
-More so, embracing technology enables you as a start-up to work efficiently across the world as well as save money.
+As small business owners, we know that technology can provide opportunities worldwide.
+More so, embracing technology enables you, as a start-up, to work efficiently across the world as well as save money.

-However, the mistakes a lot of people make is shying away from leveraging new technology due to one reason or the other and as such tend to miss out on beautiful opportunities.
-One of the reasons for common misconceptions being that it requires one to be techy.
+However, the mistake a lot of people make is shying away from leveraging new technology for one reason or another, and as such, they tend to miss out on beautiful opportunities.
+One of the reasons for common misconceptions is that it requires one to be technical.

 5. Being Afraid of Marketing

 This is another mistake many start-up businesses make.
-Some people believe that marketing is strictly for big brands and for this reason; they tend to push this important aspect of business aside.
-If only they knew that marketing is one effective way to grow a business.
+Some people believe that marketing is strictly for big brands, and for this reason, they tend to push this important aspect of business aside.
+If only they knew that marketing is an effective way to grow a business.

-Marketing comes in various forms, from word of mouth referrals, to traditional advertising involving television, flyers, use of radios, etc, down to Internet marketing.
+Marketing comes in various forms, from word-of-mouth referrals to traditional advertising involving television, flyers, radio, etc., down to Internet marketing.

 There is no perfect marketing strategy.
-The type of marketing to go for depends on your business and your target audience.
+The type of marketing you choose depends on your business and your target audience.

 Assuming that business will come to you and you don’t need to incorporate marketing into your business is one hell of a mistake start-ups make.